alexUXUI/wasm-federation-demo/README.md

 ## Local Development

-In order to run the Rust->Wasm toolchain, pleas make sure you have the project dependencies in the next section installed.
+In order to run the Rust->Wasm toolchain, please make sure you have the project dependencies in the next section installed.

 Once those are installed, go to `packages/remote/webpack.config.js` and uncomment the code that has been commented out.

 you can start developing on the `Remote` app or the `Host` app with `yarn start`.

 ## Project Dependencies

-Please install these two dependencies before beginning:
+Please install these two dependencies before devloping on the Wasm module:

 Install [Rust](https://www.rust-lang.org/tools/install)